 Safety and security

-Terrorist attacks could occur in the UAE.
-Terrorists have indicated their intention to target the UAE.
-Attacks could occur at any time and could target places of worship, military interests, commercial facilities, hotels and other locations frequented by Westerners.
+Recent reporting indicates that terrorists maintain the intent to target the UAE.
+UAE authorities have arrested a number of alleged terrorists in connection with possible attack planning.
+Attacks could occur at any time and could target places of worship, military interests, malls and hotels, transport interests and other locations frequented by Westerners.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin for more information.